 Dimmer Switch Breakdown

 There are many types of dimmer switches available for the do-it-yourself enthusiast.
-Incandescent, fluorescent, LED, single-pole and three-way configurations offer individual lighting options for your space.
-If you are looking for warm lighting, an incandescent bulb gives off the warmest light, while an LED brightens a room without gouging your wallet.
+Incandescent, fluorescent, LED, single-pole, and three-way configurations offer individual lighting options for your space.
+If you're looking for warm lighting, an incandescent bulb gives off the warmest light, while an LED brightens a room without gouging your wallet.
 Fluorescent lights use a ballast that is designed for its output and isn't interchangeable.
-If you need to control lights from more than one switch, a single pole or three-way needs to be installed.
+If you need to control lights from more than one switch, a single-pole or three-way needs to be installed.